atlas-doc/doc/atlas-api-documentation/api-reference/post-ticketing-service/offer-ancillary-list.md

     * **AncillaryProductElements**
       *   **segmentIndex **<mark style="color:blue;">**int**</mark>

-          Segment sequence, start from 1.
-If it is round trip, sequence outbond and inbound together
+          Segment sequence.
+It starts from 1.
+If it is round trip, the outbound and inbound sequence would be together.

       *   **endSegmentIndex **<mark style="color:blue;">**int**</mark>